 What Should Your Homemade Raw Dog Food Include?

 You might think that moving your dog to a raw-food diet is as easy as getting your hands on some chicken cutlets and ground beef, putting it in their bowl, and go, but a raw-food diet is a little more complicated than that.
 See, your furry companion doesn’t just need meat to live a long, fulfilling, well-nourished life, they need other nutrients, too.
-Fruits and vegetables play just as integral part of your protection dog’s diet as it does for you, so incorporate those into your meal planning.
+Fruits and vegetables play just as an integral part of your protection dog’s diet as it does for you, so incorporate those into your meal planning.
 Organ meat and fatty acids also go a long way in ensuring sustained optimal health as they assist with preventing deficiencies.

 How Do I Know What To Feed My Dog?